Jean Piaget: Career history

-The resulting theoretical frameworks are sufficiently different from each other that they have been characterized as representing different "Piagets."
-More recently, Jeremy Burman responded to Beilin and called for the addition of a phase before his turn to psychology: "the zeroeth Piaget."
+The resulting theoretical frameworks are sufficiently different from each other that they have been characterized as representing different "Piagets".
+More recently, Jeremy Burman responded to Beilin and called for the addition of a phase before his turn to psychology: "the zeroth Piaget".

-Piaget before psychology
+Before becoming a psychologist

 Before Piaget became a psychologist, he trained in natural history and philosophy.
 He received a doctorate in 1918 from the University of Neuchâtel.
 He then undertook post-doctoral training in Zürich (1918–1919), and Paris (1919–1921).
 He was hired by Théodore Simon to standardize psychometric measures for use with French children in 1919.
 The theorist we recognize today only emerged when he moved to Geneva, to work for Édouard Claparède as director of research at the Rousseau Institute, in 1922.

 Sociological model of development

 Piaget first developed as a psychologist in the 1920s.
 He investigated the hidden side of children's minds.
 Piaget proposed that children moved from a position of egocentrism to sociocentrism.
 For this explanation he combined the use of psychological and clinical methods to create what he called a semiclinical interview.
-He began the interview by asking children standardized questions and depending on how they answered, he would ask them a series of nonstandard questions.
+He began the interview by asking children standardized questions and depending on how they answered, he would ask them a series of standard questions.
 Piaget was looking for what he called "spontaneous conviction" so he often asked questions the children neither expected nor anticipated.
 In his studies, he noticed there was a gradual progression from intuitive to scientific and socially acceptable responses.
 Piaget theorized children did this because of the social interaction and the challenge to younger children's ideas by the ideas of those children who were more advanced.

 This work was used by Elton Mayo as the basis for the famous Hawthorne Experiments.
 For Piaget, it also led to an honorary doctorate from Harvard in 1936.